Sunday, September 26, 2010

 A couple of dragonflies swiftly dart back and forth above a white lily adding a bit of lively energy to this colorful piece.

-• This is an original watercolor painting size 5"x7".
-You can get it in my Etsy shop: zehland.etsy.com while still available.
-Larger works can be found at zehoriginalart.com.
+• This painting is sold, but more of my work can be found at zehoriginalart.com.
 Thanks for stopping by today!

 Monarch Butterfly and Hydrangeas